AbdelrahmanSheha/chat_bot/README.md

 - Java
 - JavaFX library
-- Getting your own API-Key in order to be able to call weather information, through registering for free:
+- Getting your own API-Key in order to be able to call weather information, after registering for free in:
 (https://openweathermap.org/)